mesh-payments/api-auth-examples/README.md

 This repository is a reference to Mesh API and consist of Wiki pages and examlples of how to perform Authentication phase.

-Please see [Wiki](https://github.com/mesh-payments/api-reference/wiki) for how to consume APIs and what APIs are currently available.
+Please see [Developers Portal](https://developers.meshpayments.com) for how to consume APIs and what APIs are currently available.

 ## Examples